Last updated: July 2025

 The UVic Physics and Astronomy department provides a minimum funding breakdown.
 This is an important step towards transparency and consistency across the department that is not standard across Universities (or even departments here at UVic).

 We do not repeat the minimum funding outline here, as your up-to-date minimum funding should always be from the department website.
-However, we have historical charts below for your reference!
+This website does provide the prior year’s funding chart for reference.
+Minimum funding might increase every year but is not guaranteed to increase.
+This is heavily dependent on the department/school’s yearly budget.

 Other Things to Note